 Association of Independent School Librarians

 Information Covered:

-In this hands-on session, we'll cover best practices for designing LibGuides that are easy to navigate and engaging for your users.
-We’ll cover organizing content, adding visuals, and making guides accessible to all.
+In this hands-on session, you will learn best practices for designing LibGuides that are easy to navigate and engaging for your users.
+Topics include organizing content, adding visuals, and making guides accessible to all.
 By the end, you'll have practical skills to create LibGuides that make finding and using library resources simpler and more enjoyable for you and your users.

+Association of Independent School Librarians